rick-mingyu-liu/PriceValve/README.md

 ## 🎯 Project Overview

-PriceWave is an intelligent pricing platform that analyzes Steam games in real-time and provides AI-powered pricing recommendations.
-The system combines data from Steam APIs, sentiment analysis, and revenue optimization models to help developers optimize their game pricing strategy.
+PriceWave is an intelligent pricing platform that analyzes Steam games in real-time and provides Revenue Optimizing pricing recommendations.
+The system combines data from Steam APIs, sentiment analysis, and demand estimation models to help developers optimize their game pricing strategy.

 ### Key Features